QuantumCMU/easy_phi_python/README.md

 To get the results, run:

+    python app.py <scpi command>

+e.g.:

-    python app.py
+    python app.py RAck:Size?

-Available parameters:

-- `slot -s` - number of the slot in which particular module is connected (0 by default)

-- `scpi_command -scpi` - particular scpi command that will be sent to the module This is in development now.
-In the future, you will be able to find it in your easy_PHi_API security settings

-Example of running the client with the parameters:
+will return number of slots.
+By default, command will be broadcasted to all modules and will return result from module connected to slot with lowest number.

+To see how to specify (host, api token and slot), run program with `--help`
+parameter:

-    python app.py -s 3 -scpi '*IDN?'
+    python app.py --help